Consumers are smarter than you think.

 Regardless of where you live, having the possibility of prying eyes is always a concern.
 No one likes someone watching their every move.

-Position windows strategically if your client is a new homeowner considering building their dream home.
+Position windows strategically, if you’re client is a new home owner considering building their dream home.
 Take into consideration the placement of their neighbors as well as the street view.
-Although you may not be able to keep everyone from peering, there are alternative measures you can recommend if they already have pre-existing windows.
+Athough you may not be able to keep everyone from peering, there are alternative measures you can recommend if they already have pre-existing windows

 Opt for louvres.
 Apart from the beautiful aesthetics that custom louvres offer, they’re also the perfect option for protecting overall privacy, while allowing for ventilation and some light to enter the house.